xyliatgithub/IntroCrypto2024/Lab 3/readme.md

 <br>**Hint:** You can use ***chmod 666 /etc/hosts*** to change the file permissions;
 <br>&emsp;&emsp; again ***use SEEDPKILab2020.com instead of SEEDPKILab2018.com***
 * For Task 4, remember to change the content in the file default-ssl.conf (and remove the ➀ and ➁ symbols).
 You might not be able to access two.example.com because the corresponding DocumentRoot does not exist.
 You can set the ServerName to SEEDPKILab2020.com, DocumentRoot into /var/www/html and DirectoryIndex into index.html to see Apache server works.
 You will get the default page once successful.
-<br> **Hint:** You can install Apache on your machine by following steps if it doesn't exist:
+<br> **Hint:** You can install Apache on your machine by the following steps if it doesn't exist:
 <br>&emsp;&emsp;&emsp;***sudo apt update***
 <br>&emsp;&emsp;&emsp;***sudo apt install apache2***
-* Include screenshots you catch in your report, maybe some explanation is required.
-They not only serve as evidences of completion but also help the grader understand what you're trying to achieve.
+* Include screenshots in your report with adequate explanations.
+They not only serve as evidences of completion but also help the grader understand what you try to achieve.

 ## Points Breakdown
 This lab has 40 points in total.
 The four tasks (1, 2, 3, 4) are worth 5, 9, 12, 14 points respectively.